 Hivisasa involves and engages an increasingly diverse, connected, and mobile audience into news gathering and reading.
 Streaming directly from the source to the news room, Hivisasa amplifies news content otherwise unnoticed or suppressed.

-Soko designs ethically sourced fast fashion jewelry from a growing network of hundreds of low-income Kenyan artisans.
-Soko sells to consumers in the US through hundreds of fashion boutiques, large, established retail chains and direct through their own website.
+Currently, Soko designs ethically sourced fast fashion jewelry from more than 1,800 low-income Kenyan artisans.
+Soko sells to consumers in North America, Europe, Japan and Australia through fashion boutiques, large, established retail chains, online marketplaces and direct through their own website.

 Farmers in Eastern Kenya live on acres of semi-arid land that has little potential to generate a decent livelihood.
 Africa’s vast unmet demand for wood products offers a solution.
 Komaza helps dry-land farmers turn fallow land into small-scale, income-generating tree farms.
 This innovative company has the potential to profitably address the vast underserved demand for wood in East Africa, while slowing deforestation and transforming the lives of thousands of smallholder farmers.

-SolarNow was established in 2011 to answer the pressing demand for affordable high quality solar home systems amongst 4 million off-grid households and entrepreneurs in Uganda and later other countries.
+SolarNow was established in 2011 to answer the pressing demand for affordable high quality solar home systems amongst 4 million off-grid households and entrepreneurs initially in Uganda, with planned expansion to other countries in East Africa.

-The Company designed an innovative, modular product range (50Wp – 500Wp) that is distributed through a franchise network in rural Uganda.
-The product comes with a 18-months credit facility.
+The Company designs an innovative, modular product range (50Wp – 500Wp) that is sold through SolarNow branches in rural Uganda.
+Products include appliances such as radios, TVs and refrigerators amongst others, and come with a 24-month credit facility.
 The operations follow a simple, highly standardized and low-cost design.

-A state-of-the-art back office system ensures complete and correct client information is available in the field at all times, and for management to intervene based on real-time management information as and when needed.
+A state-of-the-art back office system ensures complete client information is available in the field at all times, allowing management to intervene based on real-time information when needed.

 MFarm is an agriculture services and technology company seeking to create an SMS & web-based commodity exchange for the 5 million smallholder farmers in Kenya.